bacalhau-project/docs.bacalhau.org/docs/references/job-specification/input-source.md

 An `InputSource` defines where and how to retrieve specific artifacts needed for a [`Task`](task), such as files or data, and where to mount them within the task's context.
 This ensures the necessary data is present before the task's execution begins.

-Bacalhau's `InputSource` is designed with flexibility at its core.
-As of now, it natively supports fetching data from remote sources like S3 and IPFS and can also mount local directories.
-The beauty of Bacalhau lies in its consistent and intuitive `InputSource` structure, making the integration of additional input types straightforward.
+Bacalhau's `InputSource` natively supports fetching data from remote sources like S3 and IPFS and can also mount local directories.
+It is intended to be flexible for future expansion.

 ## `InputSource` Parameters: